eigenfoo/old-eigenfoo.github.io/_drafts/2019-12-08-mass-matrix-benchmarks.md

 I was lucky enough to be invited to attend the [Gradient Retreat](https://gradientretreat.com/) earlier this month.
-It was an entire week on a beautiful island with some amazingly intelligent Bayesians, and no demands on my time other than the vague goal of contributing to probabilistic programming in some way.
+It was an entire week on a beautiful island with some amazingly intelligent Bayesians, and no demands on my time other than the self-set (and admittedly vague) goal of contributing to probabilistic programming in some way.

 I initially tried to implement mass matrix adaptation in Tensorflow Probability, but I quickly readjusted my goals[^1] to something more achievable: running some